Research Runtime · Distributed Cognition

 Agents don't execute commands.
 They attach by fit, form temporary coalitions, and disperse — without losing the thread.

-no permanent controller
+no permanent semantic orchestrator

 attachment by fit, not dispatch